 - Click Save.

-Here is a comparison that can help you decide which option to choose.
-Each setting uses different mechanisms for collecting data, recognizing visitors and their sessions.
-It also affects what data you will collect.
+Here’s a comparison table to help you choose the right option.
+Each setting uses different mechanisms for collecting data and for recognizing visitors and their sessions.
+Settings also affect what data you collect.

 |When visitors agree||When visitors don’t agree|